rlaisqls/TIL/데브옵스 DevOps/AWS/Computing/EC2.md

 - **Reserved instance** ensure that you keep exclusive use of an instance on 1 or 3 year contract terms.
 The long-term commitment procides significantly reduced discounts at the hourly rate.

-- **Spot instances** take advantage of Amazon's exess capacity and work in an interesting manner.
+- **Spot instances** take advantage of Amazon's excess capacity and work in an interesting manner.
 In order to use them, you must financially bid for access.

 ## Standard Reserved vs. Converible Reserved vs. Scheduled Reserved